top of page

 While professional treatment is essential, several self-help strategies can support recovery:

-1. Mindfulness Meditation: Research shows that regular mindfulness practice can reduce PTSD symptoms by helping regulate emotional responses.
+1. Mindfulness Meditation: Research shows that regular mindfulness practices can reduce PTSD symptoms by helping regulate emotional responses.
 For guided sessions, try apps like Headspace or Calm.

 2. Grounding Techniques: When experiencing flashbacks or dissociation, the 5-4-3-2-1 technique helps reconnect with the present by identifying:

-3. Physical Activity & Nutrition: Regular exercise reduces stress hormones and improves mood.
+8. Physical Activity and Nutrition: Regular exercise helps reduce stress hormones and improves mood.
 Aim for at least 30 minutes of moderate activity most days.
 A balanced diet supports brain health and emotional regulation.

 FAQs on PTSD Symptoms